Gaussian Process Boosting: Real-world Applications

-For illustration, we plot in Figure \ref{pred_house_price} predicted random effects means and variances obtained using the GPBoost algorithm applied on the entire data set and when not including the locations in the fixed effects function.
-We use the of tuning parameters obtained on the last validation data set.
-Comparing the predicted mean field to the one of Figure \ref{plot_house_data}, we see that in some areas the spatial effect is substantially different when factoring out the effect of the other predictor variables.
-As expected, prediction variances are high in areas with few observations.
+For illustration, we plot in Figure \ref{pred_house_price} predictive posterior means and variances of the Gaussian process part of the GPBoost model applied to the entire data set when not including the locations in the fixed effects function.
+We use the tuning parameters obtained on the last validation data set.
+Comparing the predicted mean field to the one of Figure \ref{plot_house_data}, we see that in some areas the spatial effect is different when factoring out the effect of the other predictor variables.
+As expected, predictive variances are high in areas with few observations.